mac-/configurine/README.md

 * `email`: The client's email address
 * `isConfirmed`: A flag that denotes whether the client can access the `config` routes
 * `isAdmin`: A flag that denotes whether the client has write access to the `clients` routes
+* `created`: The date and time the client was created in the system
+* `modified`: The date and time the client was last modified

-**Note:** Admin clients also have write access to all config entries, so they are able to update and delete entries that arenot owned by them.
+**Note:** Admin clients also have write access to all config entries, so they are able to update and delete entries that are not owned by them.

 ## Config API